 One father and son were camping at the waterfall but apart from them I only saw two other hikers even though it was a weekend.

 There was however quite a bit of rubbish at the falls which was disappointing.
 Inconsiderate hikers had done the hard work of lugging their food and drinks to the waterfall - how difficult is it to bring back the empties and waste?

-There is no entrance fee (and nobody to collect it) and no official opening hours
+There is no entrance fee for Templer Park (and nobody to collect it) and no official opening hours.

 Unless you are camping, better to stick to daylight hours since wild boars and bugs are more active at night.